rabatjs/meetups/README.md

 ## 🎙 How to propose a talk

-There's usually a corresponding [issue](https://github.com/SingaporeJS/talk.js/issues) for each talk.js for the month.
-To propose a talk simply leave a comment in an issue for that month.
+There's usually a corresponding [issue](https://github.com/rabatjs/talks/issues) To propose a talk simply leave a comment in an issue for that month.

 ## 👋 Chat with our community